Episode 8 (Twin Peaks): Events

-Back at the Twin Peaks Sheriff Department, Deputy Brennan discovers the answer to one of The Giant's clues, revealing Leo was locked in a jail in Hungry Horse, Montana on the night Theresa Banks—the girl murdered by BOB a year before Laura Palmer—was murdered.
+Back at the Twin Peaks Sheriff Department, Deputy Brennan discovers the answer to one of The Giant's clues, revealing Leo was locked in a jail in Hungry Horse, Montana on the night Theresa Banks—the girl murdered a year before Laura Palmer—was murdered.
 Laura's secret boyfriend James Hurley (James Marshall) brings Sheriff Truman a cassette tape of Laura speaking to Doctor Jacoby (Russ Tamblyn).
 At the hospital, Cooper and Truman question Jacoby about Laura and Jacques Renault's murders.
 While at the hospital, Cooper sees Jacques' bodybag, which appears to be smiling, yielding another answer to The Giant's clues.
 Bobby Briggs (Dana Ashbrook) visits Shelly Johnson (Mädchen Amick) in hospital and later visits his father, Major Garland Briggs, who shares a story of his vision with Bobby, bringing Bobby to tears.
 Sheriff Truman visits Pete Martell (Jack Nance) about Josie Packard (Joan Chen)'s disappearance following the mill fire.
 Ben and Jerry Horne question Hank Jennings about Leo's shooting.
 At One Eyed Jacks, Blackie O'Reilly, the brothel/casino's manager, berates Audrey Horne about not sleeping with the owner.
 During a dinner at the Haywards' home, Leland Palmer sings and suddenly collapses.

 Later that night, Cooper is visited again by The Giant.
 The Giant informs him not to search for all of the answers to his clues at once and that "a path is formed by laying one stone at a time."
 He also informs Cooper "one person saw the third man" and he is known to Cooper.
 He ends his visit by telling Cooper that he forgot something.
 The Giant shines a light on Cooper and at the hospital, Ronette Pulaski enters a spasm in her coma.
 Ronette has flashback visions of Laura Palmer being murdered by BOB.
 After murdering Laura, BOB laughs maniacally.